-Both Asics and New Balance offer shoe types which have almost no slope and are as close to running barefoot as a person can be.
+Both Asics and New Balance offer shoe types that have almost no slope and are as close to running barefoot as a person can be.

 However, New Balance managed to edge a win against Asics by featuring minimalist models with barely any padding along the bottom.